12 entryways that make a great first impression

 Design: Allprace / Photo: Jessica Alexander

-But, if you have a Brooklyn brownstone with gorgeous architectural detailing in the foyer, all you really need are a sleek contemporary pendant lamp and a vintage rug to complete your design.
-But, it’s really important to get these selections right to do justice to a historic home.
+Of course, if you have a Brooklyn brownstone with gorgeous architectural detailing in the foyer, all you really need are a beautiful pendant light (like this Apparatus fixture) and a great vintage rug to complete your design of a stately historic home.

 Brooklyn brownstone foyer design